intmus/inttheory/_01-pitches-clefs/b2-labelingpitches.md

 - Western music is based around the dominant-tonic relationship, which uses tendency tones like Ti and Fa to center around a tonic.

+"Pitch vs. Note"

+- A pitch is the physical frequency that we hear, a note is what we choose to name it.

 “What's the difference between C# and Db?”

 - It depends on the scale you are using and the context of the harmony.